Number of Jobs

-While the highest-profile jobs are in computer systems design, almost all organizations need IT managers, especially financial and insurance firms, manufacturing firms, and federal, state, and local governments.
-The rapidly growing healthcare industry is also expected to greatly increase its IT use, resulting in newly created positions.
-The Bureau of Labor Statistics (BLS) predicts strong employment growth of 18.1 percent between 2010 and 2020.
-This growth will be driven by organizations upgrading their information technology systems to newer and faster networks and striving to avoid cyber threats.
-An estimated 55,800 new IT manager positions are expected this decade.
+While the highest-profile jobs are in computer systems design, almost all organizations need IT managers, especially financial and insurance companies, manufacturing firms and federal, state and local governments.
+The rapidly growing health care industry is also expected to greatly increase its IT use, resulting in newly created positions.
+The Bureau of Labor Statistics predicts strong employment growth of 15.3 percent and an estimated 50,900 new positions to be filled between 2012 and 2022.
+The chief drivers of this growth will be organizations upgrading their information technology systems to newer, faster networks and striving to avoid cyber threats.

-IT managers typically need a bachelor's degree in computer or information science, including coursework in computer programming, software development, and mathematics.
-Many organizations also require their IT managers to have a graduate degree, such as a Master of Business Administration (MBA).
+IT managers typically need a bachelor's degree in computer or information science, including coursework in computer programming, software development and mathematics.
+Many organizations also require their IT managers to have a graduate degree, such as a Master of Business Administration.
 Most spend five to 10 years in an IT occupation before being promoted to manager, but smaller companies generally do not require as much experience as larger companies.
-Successful IT managers can further advance to IT directors, chief technology officers, and perhaps even chief information officers.
+Successful IT managers can further advance to IT directors, chief technology officers and perhaps even chief information officers.

 Computer and technical skills are essential, but equally important are management abilities.
 IT managers need to analyze a problem and pick the best and most cost-effective solution.
 They need to additionally lead and motivate departments of people to meet the goals of the company.
 "The most important thing about IT management is knowing enough about a lot of things so you can manage a lot of people who know about different things," says Kapil Patnaik, senior director of IT at TechAmerica.
 "If you decide to go into management, you have to learn how a system works rather than how a particular project works."

 You can distinguish yourself by learning how to solve problems outside your initial area of expertise.
-"When something breaks, they don't always have to wait on somebody else to manage a simple situation," says Patnaik.
+"When something breaks, [IT managers] don't always have to wait on somebody else to manage a simple situation," Patnaik says.
 "If you expose yourself to different technology and a myriad of situations, then when you start to manage people, you can understand their pain points and where people you are managing are coming from."